AkshayABK/Project-Assignment-DICOM/README.md

 3. Output Folders and Files:
    After running the script, the following structure will be created:

-   `transformed/` folder will contain subfolders named after each `patientID`, and within each patient folder, CSV files will be created, with the filenames corresponding to the `studyInstanceUID` values.
+   - `transformed/` folder will contain subfolders named after each `patientID`, and within each patient folder, CSV files will be created, with the filenames corresponding to the `studyInstanceUID` values.

 4. Additionally, Datamart folders will be created, containing CSV files that categorize DICOM data for analysis.

-5. Once the folders and files are generated, open the Jupyter notebook in the summary folder to analyze the data in detail.
+5. Once the folders and files are generated, you may see some basic summary csv file in summary folder.